andrewdavey/assembly-client-dotnet/README.md

 ## Usage

-Some examples of how to pull information from the Assembly Platform API using the client Gem.
+Some examples of how to pull information from the Assembly Platform API using the client.

 ```c#
 var config = new ApiConfiguration()